corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

     * Remove random XP for cloned leaders - we can now copy the exact amount
     * Clean up variable code that can now be done much more simply
 * 2.0.1 Support both necrophage unity traditions
+* 3.0.0 Update for compatibility with Stellaris 3.2 "Herbert"
+    * Use the new ruler resource production modifiers
+    * Blank out (but do not remove) old workaround events

 ## Source Code